SAP-samples/teched2025-AD165/exercises/ex5/README.md

 2. Start the download & installation of SAP Mobile Start while continuing with the next steps in this exercise.

-## Exercise 5.2 Explore the administration environment for Business Content integration
+## <a id="business-content-integration"></a> Exercise 5.2 Explore the administration environment for Business Content integration

 After completing this exercise, you’ll be familiar with the administration of business content in SAP Build Work Zone.
 You already used this environment, when you were creating an app for your UI integration card in exercise 2.
 So let us go back there.